 In 2006 I started to work in Carrara Marble, an incredibly beautiful stone and wonderful to work with.
 We used to drive all the way to the marble Quarries in Carrara, Italy hunting offcuts of Carrara Marble, often driving all the way home to Switzerland in a hopelessly overloaded car.

 In 2009 I migrated to New Zealand.
 After many years running a Holiday Park in the Hokianga I moved to Whanganui where I currently live, work and create.
-Hard stone is still my preferred medium, especially marble, granit, basalt and limestone, but I also work in wood, Soapstone and clay.
-Lately I rediscovered my passion for photography, currently expressed trough close up and detail photography of my sculptures.
+Hard stone is still my preferred medium, especially marble, granite, basalt and limestone, but I also work in wood, Soapstone and clay.
+Lately I rediscovered my passion for photography, currently expressed through close up and detail photography of my sculptures.

 My art is a reflection of my passion for nature; landscapes, weather, details of nature, the endless variety of natural forms.
 Being in a natural environment gives me a sense of peace and contemplation.
 My work is also a subconscious response to the world around me and an expression of my own personal life experiences.